oapicf/openapi-iplocation/clients/php/generated/docs/Api/DefaultApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$ip = NULL; // mixed | An IPv4 or IPv6 address that you would like to lookup.
+$ip = 'ip_example'; // string | An IPv4 or IPv6 address that you would like to lookup.
-$format = NULL; // mixed | Output format, the following formats are supported: plain xml json jsonp php csv serialized
+$format = 'format_example'; // string | Output format, the following formats are supported: plain xml json jsonp php csv serialized
-$delimiter = NULL; // mixed | Delimiter between proxies.
+$delimiter = 'delimiter_example'; // string | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\".

 try {
     $result = $apiInstance->rootGet($ip, $format, $delimiter);